ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 * The subdomain label must end with a lowercase alphabetic or numeric character.
 * The maximum length of the subdomain label is 10 characters.

+The subdomain label is not used for vSphere 7.0 instances.
+{:note}

 ### Domain name
 {: #vs_orderinginstances-domain-name}

 The domain name is used for all {{site.data.keyword.cloud_notm}} bare metal servers and must meet the following requirements:
+* For vSphere 7.0 instances, the domain name must consist of three or more strings that are separated by a period (.)
-* The domain name must consist of two or more strings that are separated by period (.)
+* For vSphere 6.7 instances, the domain name must consist of two or more strings that are separated by a period (.)
 * Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
 * Each string must start with a lowercase alphabetic character and end with a lowercase alphabetic or numeric character.
 * The last string can contain only lowercase alphabetic characters.